parse-community/docs/Compatibility-with-Hosted-Parse.md

 ### Client Push

 Hosted Parse applications could disable a security setting in order to allow clients to send push notifications.
 Parse Server does not allow clients to send push notifications as the `masterKey` must be used.
 Use Cloud Code or the REST API to send push notifications.

-### Push Dashboard

-The Push dashboard in the hosted Parse service is mainly used to create push campaigns.
-Parse Server only supports transactional push.
-You can implement a similar feature as part of a separate admin-focused dashboard.

 ### Android: Exporting GCM Registration IDs